emiryalcinkaya/python_algorithms_lab/README.md

 This repository is inspired by:

-- TheAlgorithms/Python
 - Python Documentation
-- Python Crash Course by Eric Matthes
-- Various algorithm and data structure learning resources
+- Grokking Algorithms – Aditya Bhargava
+- GeeksforGeeks
+- LeetCode

 ---